Flops and spherical functors: The structure of the reduced fiber

 Since $\fF$ is supported at singular points of $C_i$, the group $H^1(\fF)$ vanishes, hence $H^1(\oO_{\wt{C_i}}) = 0$.
 As $\wt{C_i}$ is smooth, it is isomorphic to $\mathbb{P}^1_k$.

 Sequence

 is exact and the first morphism is an isomorphism.
 It follows that $H^0(\fF)=0$, i.e. sheaf $\fF$ is trivial.
-This proves that $C_i$ is isomorphic to its normalization $\wt{C_i}$, which we have already seen to be a smooth rational curve.
+This proves that $C_i$ is isomorphic to its normalization $\wt{C_i}$, which is a smooth rational curve.
 This proves (i).

 Assume that the incidence graph of $C$ has a cycle.
 Let $C'\subset C$ be the corresponding (minimal) cycle of smooth rational curves, a subscheme in $C$ with irreducible components $C_1,\ldots,C_l$.
 Again, we know that $H^1(\oO_{C'}) = 0$.
 Then we have a short exact sequence